Porzûs massacre: Aftermath

-At the end of the war the allies and the Italian National Liberation Committee ordered all the Italian Partisan Brigades to disband and to hand over all their armaments.
-However the communist partisans did not completely obey; some sources estimated that at least forty percent of the weapons were kept in secret stashes by the communists who did not trusted the new government, and for an envisioned communist revolution.
+At the end of the war, the allies and the Italian National Liberation Committee ordered all the Italian Partisan Brigades to disband and to hand over all their armaments.
+However the Communist partisans did not completely obey; some sources estimate that at least forty percent of the weapons were kept in secret stashes by the Communists who did not trust the new government, and for an envisioned Communist revolution.

-Seven years later in 1952 Mario Toffanin, along with 36 ex Gap-members, were sentenced to serve 777 years in jail for the Porzus massacre.
-At that time Toffanin was living in Praha working as a welder; the other GAP sentenced members served little or no time at all in jail, due to amnesties.
+Seven years later, in 1952, Mario Toffanin, along with 36 former GAP members, were sentenced to serve 777 years in jail for the Porzûs massacre.
+At that time, Toffanin was living in Prague working as a welder; the other GAP sentenced members served little or no time at all in jail, due to amnesties.

-The Osoppo Commander, Francesco De Gregori was posthumously awarded with the Silver Medal.
+The Osoppo Commander, Francesco De Gregori, was posthumously awarded with the Silver Medal.

 Elda Turchetti was cleared by the allegations of being a spy during the trial in Lucca.